Zandaland/glimpse/README.md

 ### Key Functions (sidebar.js)
 - `sendMessage()` - Handles user input and AI responses
 - `callGeminiAPI()` - Makes API calls to AI services
+- `captureTabAsFile()` / `captureCurrentTab()` - Extract main content from active tab
 - `analyzeYouTubeVideo()` - YouTube transcript extraction
 - `captureScreenshot()` - Screenshot functionality
 - `addMessage()` - Message rendering and display

+### Google Search Grounding
+- Toggle “Enable Google Search grounding” in Settings.
+For Gemini 2.x it uses `google_search`; for Gemini 1.5 it falls back to legacy dynamic retrieval.
+Responses include inline citations when provided.

+### Auto‑include Active Tab
+- Toggle “Auto‑include active tab when sending.”
+The extension captures the main content from the current tab and attaches it as a “Webpage” file (skips internal pages like `about:`).
+This works like the Capture Page button, but automatically.

+### Personalization (Profile)
+Glimpse can personalize responses using a lightweight profile you control.

+- Open Settings → “Personalization (Profile)”
+  - Write your “About me” details (interests, goals, writing style, do/don’ts)
+  - Optionally attach reference files (`.txt`, `.md`, `.pdf`)
+  - Click “Generate summary” to create a compact profile summary that the model can use efficiently
+  - Choose how to include your profile:
+    - “Include by default” — always include in prompts
+    - “Include for the next message only” — one‑off include
+- Your profile is stored locally in the browser.
+You can edit or remove it anytime.
+- When included, Glimpse prepends a small `[User Profile]` context block to your conversation turn.

 ## 🔒 Privacy